South Asia Leaders Dialogue

 Saamdu Chetri, a PhD in commerce, a pilgrim of love and compassion, was born in a cowshed in remote Bhutan.
 After working for 25 years in the private and development sectors, and five years in the first democratically elected Prime Minister's Office as Head of Good Governance, he instituted the GNH Centre, as one of its founding members and headed it for five years.
 In his 35 years of life’s working journey, he has been teaching, consulting and speaking at various international and national occasions on various topics, including in the House of Commons in the British Parliament, Senators of Philippines, among others, and dozens of universities and colleges in the world including India.
 He has many interviews with all kinds of media and wrote three books with several contributions to many books.
 Since Dec 2017, he is employed by IIT Kharagpur, India, as a teacher and his mindfulness journey continue.

 Gaurav is currently the Advisor on Artificial Intelligence (AI) with the German Agency for International Cooperation (GIZ – India) and an Affiliate to 'TheFutureSociety.org'.
 He has worked as a consultant and policy advisor in information technology, international relations and in global development institutions.
 He is a facilitator for the “Youth Climate Leaders” (YCL) in South Asia, the founder of the Indo-Swiss Future Leaders Forum (ISFLF) and the Policy Advisor for a Drone Consortium in India (Saubika Consortium).
-Gaurav is currently the working group member of the Global Diplomacy Lab (global-diplomacy-lab.org) and been the ambassador for Asia and Pacific for the Global Leadership Academy (2019-2020).
+Gaurav is currently the working group member of the Global Diplomacy Lab and has been the ambassador for Asia and Pacific for the Global Leadership Academy (2019-2020).
 Gaurav Sharma was the DAAD (German Academic Exchange Service ) Young Ambassador of India for the year 2018 – 2019; the recipient of the German Chancellor Fellowship 2015-2016, by the Alexander von-Humboldt Foundation as a Visiting Fellow at the German Institute for International and Security Affairs, in Berlin.
 Gaurav was task force member ‘2030 Agenda for Sustainable Development’ of the Think20 (T20) initiative of the G20 from 2016 – 2019.

 He has also received a Crans Montana Forum Young Leaders award (2014).
 He loves travelling, ideating, and listening to life stories.
 He is passionate about ‘people and planet’ and believes in technology driven transformative solutions.
 He is advisor to two NGO’s on agriculture and child-rights.